Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Corner modes

-To construct the non-invertible higher-order subsystem symmetry-protected topological phase, first we note that the $\mathbb{Z}_2\times\mathbb{Z}_2$ SSPT~\eqref{eq:2dcluster} is also invariant under $\mathbf{D}^{(2)}$.
-This non-invertible symmetry can further break the cluster phase into distinct phases protected by $\mathbf{D}^{(2)}$.
+To construct the noninvertible higher-order subsystem symmetry-protected topological phase, first we note that the $\mathbb{Z}_2\times\mathbb{Z}_2$ SSPT~\eqref{eq:2dcluster} is also invariant under $\mathbf{D}^{(2)}$.
+This noninvertible symmetry can further break the cluster phase into distinct phases protected by $\mathbf{D}^{(2)}$.
 Our analysis of interface modes in Appendix~\ref{sec:Interfaceanalysis} will show that this is indeed the case.
-We examine two types of interfaces on a torus: a line interface where two cylindrical regions are seperated by two lines, and a rectangular interface where a rectangular region and it's complement are seperated by a rectangle.
+We examine two types of interfaces on a torus: a line interface where two cylindrical regions are separated by two lines, and a rectangular interface where a rectangular region and it's complement are separated by a rectangle.
 Our results show that the line interface fails to reveal the presence of protected interface modes between the two phases.
-In contrast, the rectangular interface clearly distinguishes the two phases through the appearance of corner modes, which are protected by the non-invertible symmetry.
-Hence, we obtain a second-order non-invertible SSPT.
+In contrast, the rectangular interface clearly distinguishes the two phases through the appearance of corner modes, which are protected by the noninvertible symmetry.
+Hence, we obtain a second-order noninvertible SSPT.

-We argue that additional crystalline symmetries are not required to protect the boundary zero modes in this setting.
-In conventional higher-order topological phases protected by invertible symmetries, crystalline symmetries often play a crucial role in preventing the pairwise annihilation of zero modes at the boundary.
-Such annihilation can be equivalently interpreted as stacking with lower-dimensional symmetry-protected topological (SPT) phases, which effectively cancels the boundary modes in pairs.
-Crystalline symmetries may forbid such stacking processes, thereby stabilizing the zero modes.
-In contrast, for non-invertible symmetries, there is no well-defined notion of stacking SPT phases in the usual sense.
-As a result, the mechanism that allows pair annihilation through stacking in the invertible case is not available, suggesting that the boundary zero modes remain robust even in the absence of crystalline symmetries.

-We use the Kennedy-Tasaki (KT) transformation to study higher-order non-invertible SSPTs.
+We use the Kennedy-Tasaki (KT) transformation to study higher-order noninvertible SSPTs.
 KT map a symmetry-protected topological phase to a symmetry breaking phase.
 For the particular case we are going to analyze, we use the KT transformation provided in~\cite{mana2024kennedy}

 where $\hat{\rm V}^{(2)}$ is the cluster entangler between red and blue sublattices.
 Explicitly,

 $\mathbf{KT}^{(2)}$ acts in the following way: